Table of Contents Show

 Your credit history will reflect when you apply for a mortgage, and each rejection will impact your score.

 Just apply for mortgages for which you have a good chance of being accepted, and don’t apply for too many.

 How to improve your credit score before remortgaging

 If you want to refinance but have poor credit, you may take measures to raise that score before you apply.

-1. You should review your credit report to make sure that the details it contains are correct and up to date.
+1. You should review your credit report to ensure that the details it contains are correct and current.